dbetz/monsta/README.md

 - C cheats by unhiding the randomizers and the maze walls
 - B enters beginner mode the next time a game is started
 - S starts a game when one is not already in progress
+- Q quits the game currently in progress